Gabriella439/slides/namespaced-debruijn/slides.md

 I want to stress that the implementation is not the important part here

-There are more efficient solutions than the algorithm on the previous slide
+There are more efficient solutions than the algorithm on the previous slide<sup>†</sup>

-e.g. normalization by evaluation (not shown in this presentation)

 The key thing to take away from this talk is the **desired user experience**: